eaglesky/CodingPractices/AlgorithmsReview.md

 * Use graphs to see the essence!
   - [Leetcode] Jump Game(Best Algorithm**).
   - [Leetcode] Frog Jump(Algorithm**).
+  - [Leetcode] Gas Station(Best Algorithm* and Implementation*)
+  - [Leetcode] Find the Celebrity(Best Algorithm**).
+If the input nodes are in an array, we can often find better algorithm by putting them in the same line in the graph.
+And sometimes changing the direction of arrow helps too.
 * Parentheses related problems.
   Two ways of thinking:
   1. Using a stack and iterate a string, whenever you encounter a ')', check if the top of the stack is '(', if so, pop it, otherwise push ')'.
 For any substring representing valid parenthese, if you scan from left to right, each time a ')' comes in, there must be a '(' matching it, which is always the closest unmatched '(' to it.
 Similarly case if you scan from right to left.